SlingingPanther/SlingingPanther/README.md

 Find me on discord with the username "slingingpanther", that's about it.

 Wanted more on me?
 Well too bad!
-Ill expand/add this more in the future anyways.
+I'll expand/add this more in the future anyways.
 Fairwell.